devitq/AdNova/README.md

 ### Notes about basic features

 I cache every mlscore in redis (btw, on startup of docker compose i upload each cache in db for stability) and also i cache clicks and impressions count for campaigns.
-This increases perfomance of suggesting algorithm and increases clients satisfaction!_)
+This increases performance of suggesting algorithm and increases clients satisfaction!_)

-### Clever suggesting algotithm
+### Clever suggesting algorithm

-Here is how suggesting algotithm looks like:
+Here is how suggesting algorithm looks like:

 1. Filter all campaigns and left only that currently active and matches user targeting.
 2. Filter all campaigns with exceeded impressions, but to make more money i let exceed limit by 10% with chance 25%